evbogue/deno-persistent-chat/README.md

-### secure and/or private chat with Deno
+### deno persistent chat

-In this example we us ed2curve to send private messages between ed25519 keypairs.
+In this example we store messages on the Deno relay using Deno.kv

 The message protocol is the same as the one used by [bogbook](https://github.com/evbogue/bogbook).